Thrax989/SWGFlurry/README.md

 https://discord.gg/eN82pdc

 ## -Run Server in gdb debug mode-
-Open Terminal "Type"
+Open Terminal "Type" <br>
-cd /home/vagrant/workspace/Core3/MMOCoreORB/bin
+cd /home/vagrant/workspace/Core3/MMOCoreORB/bin<br>
-Then "type"
+Then "type"<br>
-gdb ./core3
+gdb ./core3<br>
-This will run your core3 in GDB mode so you can debug with"bt" If your server segfaults it will promt you "segmentation fault" type "bt" to do a back trace to find your error
+This will run your core3 in GDB mode so you can debug with"bt" <br>
+If your server segfaults it will promt you "segmentation fault"<br>
+type "bt" to do a back trace to find your error

 ## -Run Unit Integrity Test-